AnyAPI

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Execute' and resource 'an API by SKU with a normalized input payload'.
-It distinguishes from siblings like get_api, list_apis, and get_balance by focusing on execution.
+The description clearly states 'Execute an API by SKU with a normalized input payload', specifying the action, resource, and input format.
+It distinguishes from sibling 'quote_api' by recommending its use prior to execution.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.